evilsocket/nerve/docs/workflows.md

 # Workflows

-Workflows are a way to orchestrate multiple [tasklets](tasklets.md) as a sequence of steps, each can be executed, optionally, by a different model and they pass data between them by setting variables and interpolating them in the prompt of the next tasklet.
-Each agent will have its own prompt, guidance and functions, acting as an independent functional unit.
+Workflows allow you to orchestrate multiple [tasklets](tasklets.md) as a sequence of steps.
+Each tasklet can be executed by a different model, if desired, and data is passed between them by setting variables and interpolating them into the prompt of the next tasklet.
+Each agent will have its own prompt, guidance, and functions, acting as an independent functional unit.

 For instance, the [recipe workflow example](https://github.com/dreadnode/nerve/tree/main/examples/recipe_workflow) shows how to orchestrate four different agents to: